jamesgreiner/PaywallBumper/README.md

     - Premium features open the paywall bumper sheet
         - Use the **X** button or swipe down to dismiss the sheet

-**NOTE: I was having issues getting the unit tests to run in Xcode 26.3, but when using version 16.4 they ran and passesd successfully
+*NOTE: I was having issues getting the unit tests to run in Xcode 26.3, but when using version 16.4 they ran and passed successfully

 ## Architecture decisions